 Canada Day in Abbotsford

-The theme for the Canada Day celebrations in Abbotsford for 2019 is “Strong and Free.”
-This is a great theme as it represents everything Canada stands for, and it also refers to our national anthem.
+The theme for the Canada Day celebrations in Abbotsford for 2019 was “Strong and Free.”
+This was a great theme as it represents everything Canada stands for, and it also refers to our national anthem.
+The 2020 event has been cancelled due to the COVID-19 pandemic, so we’re not sure what its theme was going to be.

-July 1st is on a Monday in 2019.
-The parade starts at 11 am, the festival runs from 1 pm until evening, and fireworks finish the day at 10 pm.
+July 1st is on a Wednesday in 2020.
+The parade would have started at 11 am and the festival would have run from 1 pm until evening with the fireworks finishing the day at 10 pm.

 Abbotsford Canada Day Parade